Difference Between the Old Testament and New Testament: Introduction

 However, the “New Covenant” that was promised by God and fulfilled by Jesus did not come into effect until the events of the death and resurrection of the Lord Jesus Christ which occurs toward the end of the Gospels.

-• Just as an aside, when we interpret the teachings of Jesus, we need to realize that, although all of His teachings were true and perfect, many of them, such as the Sermon on the Mount, were taught by Jesus while the Old Covenant was still in force.
+- Just as an aside, when we interpret the teachings of Jesus, we need to realize that, although all of His teachings were true and perfect, many of them, such as the Sermon on the Mount, were taught by Jesus while the Old Covenant was still in force.
 However, if interpreted correctly, in passages like the Sermon on the Mount we see Jesus trying to demonstrate that the Israelites could not fulfill the law on their own.
 In that sermon, He makes the standard of works higher and higher to bring them ultimately to the point where they would see that their righteousness must come by faith in the Messiah rather than the works of the Old Testament Law.

-The difference between the Old Testament and New Testament (Old Covenant/New Covenant) is that most of the Old Testament is a narrative of the history of Israel’s relationship with God.
+The difference between the Old Testament and the New Testament (Old Covenant/New Covenant) is that most of the Old Testament is a narrative of the history of Israel’s relationship with God.
 We see and learn as the Children of Israel respond to God’s promise to them that they were His chosen people through whom He would bring the Messiah into the world.

 We see that much of the Old Testament is about God working with and through the people of Israel to fulfill His plan of Salvation in the person of Jesus Christ who would come to fulfill the Old Covenant and institute the New Covenant.
 Israelites under a system